Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Conclusion

 \section{Conclusion}

-In this paper I show point identification of the distribution of continuous unobserved heterogeneity in a dynamic discrete choice model in a short panel.
-This improves upon existing methods \parencite{kasahara2009nonparametric,hu2012nonparametric}, in not restricting permanent unobserved heterogeneity in to have finite support.
-Unlike these canonical papers which exploit only the Markov structure of DDC models, I impose common functional form assumptions made in the DDC literature and show that they have identifying power.
-This result may be surprising due to the non-linearity of DDC models.
+In this paper I show point identification of a broad class of multinomial dynamic discrete choice models with multivariate continuous permanent unobserved heterogeneity.
+Relative to the existing literature, I allow for permanent unobserved heterogeneity that is both multivariate and continuous, and provide low-level conditions for point identification.
 My results encompass both finite and infinite horizon models, and do not rely on a full support condition, nor parametric assumptions on the distribution on permanent unobserved heterogeneity.

 I propose a seminonparametric estimator for the distribution of continuous permanent unobserved heterogeneity in the style of \textcite{heckman1984method}.
 The estimator is computationally simple, and coincides with the estimator for a semiparametric model.
 As a result, the applied econometrician can proceed as they would for discrete permanent unobserved heterogeneity, providing they commit to increasing the number of support points as the sample size grows.
-In this way, my paper provides a solution to the problem of choosing the number of support points for discrete permanent unobserved heterogeneity.